 Problem: Pages don’t load after turning on Magic VPN.

 Fix: Switch to a different server, or reconnect the VPN.
-Clear Edge’s cache if the problem persists.
-Is surfshark vpn down -
+Clear Edge’s cache if the problem persists. -

 Problem: You suspect DNS leaks.